Educator Scholarships & Financial Aid

 Thank you for your interest in joining a Dragons Educator Course!

-Dragons offers all Educator Courses as a not-for-profit enterprise and our ability to offer scholarships is dependent on the number of confirmed participants that sign up for each program.
-As a result, we may not be able to definitively respond to scholarship requests until closer to the start date of the program.
+Dragons offers all Educator Courses as a not-for-profit enterprise and our ability to offer scholarships and financial assistance is dependent on the number of confirmed participants that sign up for each program.
+As a result, we may not be able to definitively respond to scholarship or financial assistance requests until closer to the start date of the program.
 We will be in regular communication with you and ask for your patience as we process your request.
-The scholarship funds you receive are provided through Dragons Foundation for Global Education, a 501c3 non-profit.
+The funds you receive are provided through Dragons Fund, managed by the COMMON Foundation, a 501c3 non-profit.

 To be considered for a Dragons scholarship, please complete the following steps: